 I can offer session times during the day or in the evening.

-Free parking is available close to my consulting room.
+Free parking is available at my consulting room in Tunbridge Wells.

 Training, qualifications & experience

-I am trained as a Psychoanalytic/Psychodynamic Psychotherapist gaining a Master of Clinical Sciences Degree from the University of Kent.
+I am trained as a Psychoanalytic/Psychodynamic Psychotherapist gaining a Master of Clinical Sciences Degree from the Kent University.
 I am registered with the UKCP (United Kingdom Council for Psychotherapists) and abide by their Ethics and Codes of Practice.

 I have experience working both within the NHS and in private practice with individuals and couples with a wide variety of issues which are listed below.
 In addition to these I am also qualified to work with specific mental health issues including depression, bipolar disorder and personality disorders.
 My practice includes people who have experienced sexual abuse and post traumatic stress disorder (PTSD).

 In order to work effectively psychotherapists undergo their own in-depth personal therapy.
 This means that I am aware of how it feels to be a client and this experience helps me to build a strong therapeutic relationship with the people who come to me for counselling or psychotherapy.

 - Binge-eating disorder

 - Borderline personality disorder

 - Eating disorders